guirecordon/sql_zoo/README.md

 ## Acknowledgements

 I've always had a lot of fun with SQL.
-This time around wasn't different, especially when working together with ezeilo-su and rodolforecordon, cracking our heads, trying to make sense of the London bus system tables!
+This time around wasn't different, especially when working together with ezeilo-su and rodolforecordon, breaking our heads over the London bus-line system tables!